new-hire-onboarding

 1. Personalize the Experience

-• One-on-one onboarding will ensure that the new employees feel valued and significant right away.
+• Providing individual onboarding will immediately make new employees feel appreciated and important.

 2. Standardize the Process